 If you believe that you’ll believe anything.

 The Homesman, a film by and starring Tommy Lee Jones, has some equally harrowing scenes which, to the modern audience, look like mental illness — perinatal depression, probably.
-A mother in this story throws her baby down a long drop.

 East Of Eden is another story with two families — the Trasks and the Hamiltons — living side by side, having different luck.